Mental health in Australia: Suicide

-In 2015 suicides reached a 13 year high with 3,027 Australians taking their own life.
+In 2015, suicides reached a 13 year high with 3,027 Australians taking their own life.
 "The male suicide rate ranged from a high of 5.6 times that of females in 1930 to lows of less than twice the female rate in the 1960s and early 1970s—mainly due to the marked rise in female suicide rates at this time.
 Since then, the male suicide rate has fluctuated around 3–4 times that of the female rate".
 It is the number one cause of death of people aged 15 to 44.
-The Australian Bureau of Statistics reports that nearly eight people commit suicide in Australia each day.
+The Australian Bureau of Statistics reports that nearly eight people commit suicide in Australia every day.

 Treatment

 In the last ten years, Australia has made a range of improvements towards treatment for mental health.
 In 2006, Medicare adapted the benefits schedule to prioritise mental health treatment, with a large increase in the portion of treatment plans prescribed.
 There were 1.3 million mental health treatment plans prescribed by general practitioners and 4.95 million by psychologist related services.
 The proportion of individuals that sought out mental health treatment doubled between 1997 and 2007.

-Australia’s key strategy in mental health planning comes down to: first point of contact.
+Australia's key strategy in mental health planning comes down to: first point of contact.
 Mental health care providers and treaters are focused making the first point of contact the most significant/impactful.
 Hence, the main recommendation offered by government health organisations, is for the patient to visit their general practitioner.
 The aim of this is to prevent further harm or damage coming to the patient and to be able to create a personalised mental health treatment plan for the individual patient.